Today's Articles

 In 1849, he joined the Second Baptist Church in New Orleans, and in 1850 he was elected deacon.
 In 1851, he married a second wife.
 About that time, Pipkin committed suicide, and Holmes was sold to Royal Parrish, who owned Holmes' wife in New Orleans.
 Parish, Holmes, and his wife moved to Richmond in 1852; Parrish died in 1855.
 Around that time, Holmes was elected deacon of the First Baptist Church in Richmond, where he had worshipped years before.
 In 1862, Holmes' wife died.
 He then bought himself from the widow of Royal Parrish, paying $1,800 in Confederate Dollars.
 He still owed $100 Confederate to the lawyer who drew the papers when the war ended and was free.

 He was a deacon until 1865, served as a church clerk, and kept a grocery store for Richard Gregory.
-In 1866, he was elected assistant pastor and in 1867, pastor at the First African Baptist Church.
+In 1866, he was elected assistant pastor and 1867 pastor at the First African Baptist Church.
 In 1863, he married his third wife, by whom he had seven children.
 His church became one of the largest churches in the country.
 In 1871, he baptized 600 people; in 1878, he baptized 1100.
 In 1876, the congregation built a new church costing $35,000 and installed an organ costing $2,500, the largest organ in any Black church.

-Holmes was an organizer and served as the first president of the Colored Home of Richmond, formed to care for needy Blacks in the city.
+Holmes was an organizer and served as the first president of the Colored Home of Richmond, which was formed to care for needy Blacks in the city.
 He was also elected an officer of the Educational and Historical Association of Virginia, a Black academic lyceum led by John W. Cromwell.
 Among his congregation was Maggie L. Walker, whom Holmes baptized in 1878; they frequently worked together.
 He also served as president of the Colored Orphan Asylum.
 In 1896, Holmes appeared on behalf of Solomon Marable's widow to return his body after his execution and partial dissection by Medical College of Virginia students.
 The College's janitor, Chris Baker, legally seized the body.
 In 1896, his third wife, Maria Holmes, died.

 New Poem Each Day